simbrain/simbraindocs/src/docs/intro.md

 # What's new in 4.0

-Complete rewrite of almost everything with a software engineer, tons of unit tests, lots of refactoring, so everything is more stable and reliable.
+Simbrain 4.0 involved a complete rewrite over the course of nearly 10 years.
+Most of the code was migrated to [Kotlin](https://kotlinlang.org/) and refactored, unit tests were added, and many new new features were introduced.

-## Big stuff
+## Main things

 * Matrix backend and a carefully developed GUI for showing matrix operations and having communication between matrix objects.
 Simbrain currently is all “scalar” based
     * All neuron and learning rules are now just prototypes which are applied to the data structures